Chapter 2 : A Voyage of Change

 AZKABAN UNDER CONTROL; STOLEN PROPERTY RESURFACES

 An intriguing follow-up on the story first reported last June has surfaced.
 It appears as if the stolen caravan full of Azkaban property has been found, the Prophet reports this morning.
-The mysterious news of the stolen caravan first broke after a massive explosion killed two Azkaban officials who were on their way to the Azkaban burial ground in order to dispose of recently deceased inmates and criminals in the care of the Ministry.
+The mysterious news of the stolen caravan first broke after a massive explosion killed two Azkaban officials who were on their way to the Azkaban burial ground in order to dispose of recently deceased inmates and criminals that were in the possession of the Ministry.

 For a final rundown of the two candidates and any other information you need regarding tomorrow’s election, turn to pages 3, 5-9, 11-13, 15, 17, 19-20, 22-29, 34, 36-38